lnpinto/dslist/README.md

 ## Overview

 DSList is a RESTful API built using Java and the Spring Framework.
-This API provides functionalities to manage and interact with a list of items, which could be games, movies, or any other type of data.
+This API provides functionalities to manage and interact with a list of items, which in this case is a list of games, but can be of movies, or any other type of data.
 The project is designed to be scalable, maintainable, and easy to integrate with other systems.

 ## Features